-Recurring payments are good for business because it increases revenue.
-The number of services available via online subscriptions is exploding and only just now gaining momentum.
-Companies want to turn one time purchases into regular recurring subscription or memberships.
-They want to win a subscriber or member and sit back reaping the benefits of an increase in revenue.
-However, too often subscription models don’t generate the expected revenue stream.
+Recurring payments are good for business because it helps increase revenue.
+The number of services available through online subscriptions is exploding and just now gaining momentum.
+Companies want to turn a one-time purchase into a regular recurring subscription or membership.
+They want to win a subscriber or member and sit back, reaping the benefits.
+However, too often, subscription models don’t generate the expected revenue stream.

 Here are a few things you can do to help increase revenue with recurring payments.